robots-ju/fll-scoreboard-2018/README.md

 # Robots-JU FLL 2018 Scoreboard

+> This project is archived because it was merged into https://github.com/robots-ju/fll-scoreboard

 Unofficial web scoreboard for the FLL 2018 (Into Orbit) Robot Game.

 This is a private project that is not supported or approved by the FIRST® LEGO® League.